dmv24-6323/NNK/README.md

 Project Description
 -------------------

-The project was done using html, css and javascript.
+The project was done using html, css bootstrap and javascript.
 This is a portfolio web site designed for NNK martial arts academy located at chanthavila, Trivandrum.

 Platform tested
 ---------------